Montego Bay Attractions

 Cinnamon Hill Golf Course

 Course designers Robert von Hagge and Rick Baril have done it again.
-Enjoy seaside greens and whistling pines on the 17th hole, one of the most remarkable in all the Caribbean.
-6,758-yard, Par 71 course Built on gentle rolling hills on adjacent grounds to Rose Hall, is an 18-hole championship golf course designed by Robert von Hagge and Rick Baril.
-This 6,758-yard, Par 71 course is named for the plantation’s wicked 19th century plantation mistress, Annee Palmer.
+Enjoy seaside greens and whistling pines on the 17th hole, one of the most remarkable in all of the Caribbean.
+6,758-yard, Par 71 course Built on gently rolling hills on adjacent grounds to Rose Hall, is an 18-hole championship golf course designed by Robert von Hagge and Rick Baril.
+This 6,758-yard, Par 71 course is named for the plantation’s wicked 19th-century plantation mistress, Annee Palmer.
 Despite her unruliness, the course has incredible greens to savor.
 Book you Tee times early for this premier course, MAP.

 PHONE: 1+ 876-953-2341